RiRa12621/dwx/slides/dwx_main.md

 ## Agenda

 * Containers and what we can do with them
   * Dockerfiles
+* Container Layers
-* Where we find container layers
+  * Where to we find them
-* What is a layer
 * Filesystems
-  * UnionFS
+  * Union Filesystem
   * OverlayFS
 * Demo
-* More Demo
 * Q & A

 ---